ElementalMP4/Starling/README.md

 The rest is a mystery.
 Using a combination of coffee and 0 documentation ([and the original source code](https://github.com/vladcc/Tetris-OS)) however, it is all figureoutable.

+The default program says `Hello World!` and then does absolutely nothing.

 All C files should be housed inside the `prog` directory, unless you modify the `os.make` file to compile and link your program files.